Can Drinking Apple Cider Vinegar Help with Acne?

 Expand to read details of study

-Vinegar contains several antioxidants, including flavonoids.
+Vinegar contains several antioxidants, including a type of antioxidant called flavonoids.
 Antioxidants are molecules that prevent cell damage from molecules called free radicals.
 This is relevant to acne because the damage caused by free radicals on the skin can result in inflammation and breakouts.
-Antioxidants might help treat acne in this regard.
-They also protect the skin by preventing external toxins from penetrating beyond its outermost layer.
-A reduced number of antioxidants near the skin’s hair-follicles and oil-glands is thought to be implicated in the development of acne.

-The antioxidant properties of vinegar might help with acne also by lowering cholesterol.
-Cholesterol contributes to the depletion of antioxidants, and as we read, vinegar does the converse.
-The idea that vinegar contains antioxidants that may counteract cholesterol and thus potentially help with acne is backed up by a 2012 scientific article.10
+The antioxidant properties of vinegar might also help with acne by lowering cholesterol.
+This is important because cholesterol contributes to the depletion of antioxidants.
+The idea that vinegar contains antioxidants that may counteract cholesterol and thus potentially help with acne is backed up by a 2012 scientific article.11

 Expand to read quote from article

-According to a 2012 article in Life Science Journal, “Apple cider vinegar contains [compounds] that have beneficial health effects.
-Its antioxidant flavonoid content can reduce the harmful effects of high cholesterol diets.”10
+According to a 2012 article in Life Science Journal, "Apple cider vinegar contains [compounds] that have beneficial health effects.
+Its antioxidant flavonoid content can reduce the harmful effects of high cholesterol diets."11

 Is Vinegar Safe to Drink?

 People have been consuming vinegar for thousands of years, and it is considered to be relatively safe.
-Generally, it is, but there are reports of rare, harmful effects of it on the gastrointestinal system.
+However, there are reports of rare, harmful effects on the gastrointestinal system.
 Since vinegar is acidic, drinking too much of it can result in inflammation of the esophagus (food pipe), which can lead to more serious complications over time.
 Vinegar also can cause wheezing and inflammation of the lungs if it enters them.